storesafe/cordova-sqlite-storage/README.md

     <key>SQLitePlugin</key>
     <string>SQLitePlugin</string>

-**NOTE:** for `Legacy-PhoneGap-iPhone` the plugin name is still `PGSQLitePlugin`, expected to be fixed in the near future.
+**NOTE:** this plugin name is expected to be changed in the near future.
+For `Legacy-PhoneGap-iPhone` the plugin name is still `PGSQLitePlugin`, also expected to be fixed in the near future.

 General Usage
 =============

-**NOTE:** in this fork the API is undergoing changes to be closer to the HTML5 Web SQL API and is expected to change in the near future.

 Cordova iOS
 -----------

+**NOTE:** Please use sqliteNative.openDatabase() to open a database, the parameters are different from the old SQLitePlugin() constructor which is now gone.
+This should a closer resemblance to the HTML5/W3 SQL API.

 ## Coffee Script

-    db = new SQLitePlugin("my_sqlite_database.sqlite3")
+    db = sqliteNative.openDatabase("my_sqlite_database.sqlite3")
     db.executeSql('DROP TABLE IF EXISTS test_table')
     db.executeSql('CREATE TABLE IF NOT EXISTS test_table (id integer primary key, data text, data_num integer)')